12 Tips To Make Your Workplace More Eco-Friendly

 9. Car Pooling

 Incentivising your workforce with a ‘company carpool’ scheme can encourage employees to share the commute and reduce pollution levels.
 If carpooling is not feasible then encouraging use of public transport is another option.
 If you want to go super green and have a fit active workforce then there is a government cycling scheme available.
 In 1999 the UK government issued a tax exemption incentive for people looking to cycle to work.
 Employers can sign up to the scheme for free; employees select a bike from a partner retailer worth up to £1000.
 The scheme then allows employers to loan cycles and cyclists’ safety equipment to employees as a tax-free benefit.
-Find out more about the scheme and how to take part here.

 10. Rechargeable Batteries